Davida1014/CO2_TimeSeries/README.md

 * Apply predictions to the future.

+* Incorporate seasonality and exogenous variables, such as population and GDP, to test SARIMA, ARIMAX, and SARIMAX models.

+* Utilize other model types such as neural networks and Facebook Prophet.

 * Analyze and predict CO2 emissions for other high-emitting countries and the world overall.

-* Include exogenous variables in a multivariate model, such as population and GDP.

-* Utilize neural networks to improve model.